AbhiramMundru/verilogWorkspace/README.md

 ## Introduction

 The DE10-Nano development kit is a powerful platform for developing FPGA-based applications.
-This repository aims to provide a collection of Quartus Prime projects that can serve as a starting point for your own FPGA projects on the DE10-Nano board.
-Each project is implemented in Verilog, a hardware description language widely used for FPGA development.
+This repository aims to provide a collection of Quartus Prime projects on the DE10-Nano board.
+Each project is implemented in Verilog, a hardware description language widely used in FPGA implementation.

 ## Getting Started